Yagisan/The-Bustling-Valley/README.md

 ## Unofficial 64 bit Stardew Valley

 64-bit mode for Stardew Valley is **unofficial**.
-The Bustling Valley has not been tested with 64-bit mode.
+The Bustling Valley has not been successfully tested with 64-bit mode.

 ## Contact and Technical Support